All Episodes

 It's been messy.

-It's been raucous, and at times it's been chaotic.
+And at times, it's been chaotic.

 And God bless every minute of it.